Housing Syrian refugees

 The UK government is taking part in the UN’s programme to resettle refugees who have fled from their home countries, including those affected by conflict or civil war.
 The Prime Minister announced on 7 September 2015 that the UK would accept up to 20,000 Syrian refugees over the next 5 years.

-We are working with partner organisations to bring 50 Syrian refugees, directly from the Middle East, to be housed and relocated in our borough.
+We are working with partner organisations to bring 50 Syrian refugees, directly from the Middle East, to be housed and resettled in our borough.

 We're asking if members of the community would be willing to rent a property at an affordable rate and for a minimum of 12 months that would allow the refugees to come to Kingston for sanctuary and resettlement.